 Innovation & problem-solving

-Talking about innovation is not the same as doing innovation, aka figuring shit out.
-If you really want to work on solving problems, make sure the conference format provides opportunities for you to meet and discuss with your direct peers in small groups, and that there is enough unstructured time on the agenda to allow for this to happen.
-One of the best ways to achieve this is with the “unconference” format where participants can propose topics and convene discussions on the fly.
+Talking about “innovation” is not the same as doing innovation, aka figuring things out.
+How does that happen?
+Most of us are more creative in collaboration.
+If you really want to work on solving problems, make sure the conference format provides both structured and unstructured opportunities for you to meet and work with your peers in small groups, and that there is enough time on the agenda to allow for this to happen.

 Standards and policy